 Download our Bike to Beat Cancer Training Guide and find the Bike to Beat Cancer Training Schedule here.

 The Bike to Beat Cancer route will be posted about one month before the event.
 However, we recommend you do not try to ride the route before the event, as you will not have the safety team and support that will be provided on the day of the event.

 What kind of bike should I have to ride in the Bike to Beat Cancer?

 We recommend a road, mountain or hybrid bike because of the gear selections and ease of operation over variable distances.

-You can purchase this kind of bike at any of our local bike shop partners, where you will receive a 15% discount for your participation in the Bike to Beat Cancer: Clarksville Schwinn, Main Street Bikes, Middletown Cycling & Fitness, On Your Left Cycles, Parkside Bicycles, Scheller’s Fitness & Cycling and VO2 Multisport.
+You can purchase this kind of bike at any of our local bike shop partners.
+You will receive a 15% discount for your participation in the Bike to Beat Cancer at Clarksville Schwinn and Scheller’s Fitness & Cycling.

 What do I need to wear for training and for the event?

 Without question, a helmet is the most important thing you need to wear while on a bicycle.
 Make sure your helmet fits, is properly adjusted and does not restrict your vision or breathing.
 You are required to wear a helmet to participate in the Bike to Beat Cancer.

 Cycling shorts are probably the best tool you can have to avoid a sore and uncomfortable rear end.
 Special padding wicks away moisture and puts the proper amount of cushioning in the right place.
 Cycling shorts are available in form-fitting and baggy versions.